 A major goal of FDBD is to provide the very best fire prevention and safety education to citizens to ensure they have knowledge about how to prevent and defend themselves against fire and other disasters that may strike at any time.
 Below is a list of educational programs that are available to the public at no charge.
-Please contact the Fire Department at 261-0083 to learn more about these programs or to schedule a training date.
+Please contact Lt.
+Jeremy Lynn at 859-261-0083 to learn more about these programs or to schedule a training date.

 Fire Safety Education

 The Public Education Office of the FDBD offers Fire and Life Safety programs for students and residents.
-These programs, provided by Public Education Officer “Fireman Joe,” offer educational opportunities in fire safety, home escape planning, seasonal and holiday safety tips, and numerous other topics designed with topics for all age groups.
+These programs offer educational opportunities in fire safety, home escape planning, seasonal and holiday safety tips, and numerous other topics designed with topics for all age groups.

 Public Speakers and Fire House Tours